Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 1. [Exercise 2: Managing Multiple Action Filters](#Exercise2)

-Estimated time to complete this lab: 30 minutes.
+Estimated time to complete this lab: **30 minutes**.

 >**Note:** Each exercise is accompanied by an **End** folder containing the resulting solution you should obtain after completing the exercises.
 You can use this solution as a guide if you need additional help working through the exercises.

 <a name="Exercise1" />
 ### Exercise 1: Logging Actions ###

-In this exercise, you will learn how to create a custom action log filter by using MVC3 Filter Providers.
+In this exercise, you will learn how to create a custom action log filter by using MVC4 Filter Providers.
 For that purpose you will apply a logging filter to the MusicStore site that will record all the activities in the selected controllers.

 The filter will extend **ActionFilterAttributeClass** and override **OnActionExecuting** method to catch each request and then perform the logging actions.
 The context information about HTTP requests, executing methods, results and parameters will be provided by MVC **ActionExecutingContext** class**.**

+> **Note:** MVC4 also has default filters providers you can use without creating a custom filter.
+MVC4 provides the following types of action filters:
+>
+> - **Authorization** filter, which makes security decisions about whether to execute an action method, such as performing authentication or validating properties of the request.
+> - **Action** filter, which wraps the action method execution.
+This filter can perform additional processing, such as providing extra data to the action method, inspecting the return value, or canceling execution of the action method
+> - **Result** filter, which wraps execution of the ActionResult object.
+This filter can perform additional processing of the result, such as modifying the HTTP response.
+> - **Exception** filter, which executes if there is an unhandled exception thrown somewhere in action method, starting with the authorization filters and ending with the execution of the result.
+Exception filters can be used for tasks such as logging or displaying an error page.
+>
+>For more information about Filters Providers please visit this MSDN link: (http://msdn.microsoft.com/en-us/library/dd410209.aspx) .

 <a name="AboutLoggingFeature" />
-### About MVC Music Store Application logging feature ###
+#### About MVC Music Store Application logging feature ####

 This Music Store solution has a new data model table for site logging, **ActionLog**, with the following fields: Name of the controller that received a request, Called action, Client IP and Time stamp.

  ![Data model.
 ActionLog table.](./images/Data-model.-ActionLog-table..png?raw=true "Data model.
 ActionLog table.")

-_Data model.
-ActionLog table._
+_Data model - ActionLog table_

 The solution provides an MVC View for the Action log that can be found at **MvcMusicStores/Views/ActionLog**: